Eldarien/DeskbandControls/Output/!readme.txt

   + New installer/uninstaller system.
 Installer is integrated into foobar2000 plugin.
   + Deskband Controls is now distributed from official plugins repository.
   + Context menu settings - ability to select context menu items that shold be visible.
-  - Fixed issues with tooltip window positioning and tooltip crush on Win10.
+  - Fixed issues with tooltip window positioning and tooltip crash on Win10.

 February 22 2017
   * Version 3.0.0